ShadedXero/Mortis-R9K/README.md

 # Mortis-R9K
-Simple Chat plugin that prevents messages with forbidden words from sending, replaces words set in the config, and can block unoriginal messages, inspired by the R9000 algorithm by Randall Munroe
+Simple chat plugin that prevents messages with forbidden words from sending, replaces words set in the config, and can block unoriginal messages.
+Inspired by the Robot9000 algorithm by Randall Munroe.